maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 * *done* Refactor answer test unit testing to distinguish "test fail" from "zero".
 * *done* Reject things like sin*(x) and sin^2(x) as invalid
 * *done* Expand the numerical tests
+* *done* Provide a new option on how parentheses are displayed for matrices
 * Provide an extra syntax checking option to enable stars to be inserted between single characters, e.g. xy -> x*y.

 ## Assorted minor improvements